 Recreation professionals play an important role in supporting the physical, social and emotional health of Saskatchewan citizens.
-As the province battled COVID-19 this past year, we've appreciated your leadership in adapting activities to online and outdoor platforms, keeping people, including long-term care residents, engaged and connected.
-Your commitment and flexibility has made all the difference throughout this challenging year.
+As the province battled COVID-19 this past year, we've appreciated your leadership in adapting activities to online and outdoor

 Please accept my thanks for everything you do every day to help bring joy and fulfillment to the lives of residents, especially during this unprecedented time in our province's history.
 Your hard work is recognized and valued.